sralloza/rpi-provisioner/README.md

 ### Initial setup

 What happens if you don't have an spare screen and keyboard?
 Don't worry, this script has your back.
 After flashing your raspbian image into your ssh card, execute the `boot` command.
-It will setup the ssh server and optionally a wifi connection to work the first time you turn your raspberry on.
+It will setup the ssh server and optionally a **wifi connection** to work the first time you turn your raspberry on.
 By default it will also add some lines to `cmdline.txt` to enable some features needed to run a k3s cluster.
 If you want to disable it, pass `--cmdline=""` to the `boot` command.

 Note: you must pass the path of your sd card (the `BOOT_PATH` argument).
 In windows it will likely be `E:/`, `F:/` or something similar.

+### Raspberry's initial IPv4

+When you plug in your raspberry after enabling ssh connection, you can't know what its IPv4 is unless you have a spare screen or you have access to your router's configuration.

+This is where the `find` command comes in really handy.
+You only have to specify your network IP (like `--subnet=192.168.0.1/24` or `--subnet=10.0.0.1/24`).
+Well, in reality you don't have to even do this, because by default the program will get your local IP (excluding the WSL interface) and use it with a 24-bit mask to build your presumably network IP, so `LOCAL_IP/24`.

+There are some useful flags to make this command work, but the defaults will probably be just OK.
+For more info, refer to the [find command docs](#find).

 ### SSH Keys management